Mobile/SMS Authentication (with OTP)

 ⚠️ IMPORTANT NOTES:

-- Data Storage: Mobile numbers and any additional guest information (e.g., name, surname, city) will be stored in your database.
+- Data Storage: Mobile numbers and any additional guest information (e.g., name, surname, city) may be stored in your database, depending on configuration.
 Be sure to inform users about data usage via your Terms and Privacy page.
 You can update and customize your service terms and privacy policy on the Legal Compliance page to reflect how guest data is being handled.

 - SMS Customization: Customize SMS text and OTP messages by going to Captive Portal > OTP Validation Page.